-The essence of the experience
+The essence of a Bombay Gothic Tour

-Indian architects combined British Gothic with contemporary elements to create Bombay Gothic, taking into consideration the country’s climate, culture and spirit.
-Walk along the bustling streets of the richest city in India, passing the Old Bombay Fort area, and marvel at prime examples of this unique style, such as the Convocation Hall at Bombay University, conceived by Sir Gilbert Scott, the best known Gothic architect of his time, and funded by Sir Cowasji Jehangir, a prominent opium trader.
-Other noted examples are Bombay City Hall, Saint Xavier’s College, The Secretariat, the Telegraph Office and the railway station of Chhatrapati Shivaji, once known as the Victoria Terminus.
+Gothic architecture in India originated under the British Raj or Crown Rule during the mid-19th century.
+Dramatic in design it features split facades embellished with etchings and engravings, and exquisite multi-coloured stained-glass windows.
+Walk along the bustling streets of the richest city in India, passing the old Bombay Fort area and marvel at prime examples of this unique style, such as the Convocation Hall at Bombay University, conceived by Sir Gilbert Scott, the best known Gothic architect of his time, and funded by Sir Cowasji Jehangir, a prominent opium trader.
+Other noted examples are Bombay City Hall, Saint Xavier’s College, the Secretariat, the Telegraph Office and the railway station of Chhatrapati Shivaji, once known as the Victoria Terminus.
 The mid 1800s saw many changes, as Indian merchants became wealthy from the opium trade and the cotton boom.
-Many of them attempted to make their mark on Mumbai by employing British architects to construct building sin their honour, using the most preferred styles of the British Empire.
+Many of them attempted to make their mark on Mumbai by employing British architects to construct buildings in their honour, using the most preferred styles of the British Empire.